happycodinguk/telegram-system-monitor/README.txt

 - CPU and Memory Alerts
 - CSF LFD Firewall Alerts

+INSTALL SCRIPT TESTED ON:
+DEBIAN 10
+CENTOS 7

-CURRENTLY I HAVE ONLY TESTED THIS ON DEBIAN 10 - Will test others soon.
+- Will test others soon.

 This project is for all to enjoy.
 Hoping some people will contribute more notification options, tweak etc!
 If you have a testing platform and 5 minutes (thats how long it takes to install from the script